grafana/grafana/docs/sources/administration/configuration.md

 ### hidden_users

-Set a comma-separated list of usernames to hide the corresponding users in the Grafana UI.
+This is a comma-separated list of usernames.
+Users specified here are hidden in the Grafana UI.
 They are still visible to Grafana administrators and to themselves.

 <hr>